 For centuries, we have cared for and sustained the Earth's most vital ecosystems.
 We protect forests, rivers, grasslands, mangroves, oceans and all other ecosystems.
 Our ways of life are rooted in respect, reciprocity, and harmony with nature.
 Today, science confirms what our people have always known: we are the most effective stewards of biodiversity and the natural systems that regulate our climate.

 However, despite growing global recognition of our contributions, we continue to face mounting threats to our lives and our rights and territories, from mining to harmful agribusiness expansion.
 These are not isolated, individual attacks, they are attacks on indigenous territories, entire communities and all of humanity.

-At a moment when global cooperation is under pressure and the climate and nature crises are deepening, we stand together here in unity, solidarity and with deep purpose.
-More than three hundred (300) Indigenous Peoples and local community representatives met here in Brazzaville and convened UN and government representatives and partners to dialogue about our priorities and demands.
-Our collaboration in this Congress across continents, traditions, and generations is a powerful reminder that strength lies in collective action.
-We are ready to continue leveraging the depth of our systems of traditional knowledge, and our spirit of cooperation to set a common path towards a just, livable and equitable future.
+At a time when global cooperation is under strain and climate and natural crises are worsening, we are gathered here, united and determined.
+Hundreds of representatives of Indigenous Peoples and Local Communities from the world's three largest forest basins have gathered here in Brazzaville and invited representatives of the United Nations, governments, and technical and financial partners to discuss our priorities and demands.
+Our collaboration at this Congress, across continents, traditions, and generations, is a determined reminder that strength lies in collective action.
+We are ready to continue to draw on the wealth of our traditional knowledge and our spirit of cooperation to chart a common path towards a just, livable, and equitable future.